OstermD/EAIK/README.md

   <figcaption>Robot configurations that can be solved by the current EAIK implementation</figcaption>
 </figure>

+>**_NOTE:_**  While the current implementation of EAIK (V0.0.1) is able to solve all possible invariances of the spherical wrist robots, only a subset of manipulators with three parallel axes are solvable as of now.

-The next version (V.0.0.1) is currently under development and aims to extend towards:
+The next version of EAIK is currently under development and will implement solutions for:

-* **6R Manipulators any 3 parallel Axes**
+* **6R Manipulators with arbitrary 3 axes in parallel**
 * **All 3R manipulators**

 ## Performance